Skip to content

 4. What is the acceptable pH range for drinking water as per IS 10500?

-The permissible pH range for safe drinking water is 6.5 to 8.5.
+Under IS 10500 (2012), the permissible pH range for safe drinking water is 6.5 to 8.5.
+There is no relaxation allowed beyond this range.

 5. What is the permissible limit of TDS in drinking water?